Tatsh/hello-world-efi/README.md

 4. Boot up the VM.
 You will see the EFI shell start to boot.
 5. When the shell shows a prompt, type `fs0:`
 6. Type `hello.efi`.
 You should see _Hello, world!_ and be returned to a prompt.

+## How to run tests

+In the `build` directory, run `ctest` or `./general_tests`.
+These run on the host operating system, not in the EFI environment. `test.c` shows how to mock the gnu-efilib.